 In the case of family-caused errors or program abuse, the family will be required to repay any amounts of rent underpaid.
 NOHA may offer the family a repayment agreement.
-If the family fails to repay the amount owed, NOHA will terminate the family's lease.
+If the family fails to repay the amount owed, NOHA will terminate the family's program participation and the HAP contract.